 - a.
-In the instance of employees who have been employed for less than thirty (30) weeks as of July first in the current year, vacation leave of one day shall be granted with full pay for each three weeks of employment provided that (1) such vacation leave shall not exceed ten days, and (2) such vacation credit shall be calculated from the first day of employment. - b.
+In the instance of employees who have been employed for less than one year as of July first in the current year, vacation leave of one day shall be granted with full pay for each three weeks of employment provided that (1) such vacation leave shall not exceed ten days, and (2) such vacation credit shall be calculated from the first day of employment. - b.
 Vacation leave of 10 days shall be granted to any employee who as of July first has been employed by the Town for at least one year, but less than five years. - c.
 Vacation leave of 15 days shall be granted to any employee who as of July first has been employed by the Town for five years but less than ten years. - d.
 Vacation leave of 20 days shall be granted to any employee who as of July first has been employed by the Town for ten or more years but less than twenty-five years. - e.
 Vacation leave of 25 days shall be granted to any employee who as of July first has been continuously employed by the Town for twenty-five (25) or more years. - f.
 Employees who are eligible for vacation under this section and whose services are terminated through no fault or delinquency of their own, by resignation (if two weeks' notice has been given previously), retirement or entrance into the armed forces, even if the employees are on sick leave at the time, shall be paid vacation that has accrued but has not been taken in the vacation year prior to such termination.
 In addition, payment shall be made for that portion of the vacation allowance earned in the vacation year during which such dismissal, resignation, retirement or entrance into the armed forces occurred up to the time of the employee's separation from the payroll. - g.
 Upon the death of employees eligible for vacation pay under this section, payment shall be made to the designated beneficiaries of the deceased in the amount equal to the vacation allowance as accrued in the vacation year prior to the employee's death, but which had not been granted.
 In addition, payment shall be made for that portion of the vacation year during which the employees died, up to the time of their separation from the payroll. - h.
 Listed below is a table to be used to calculate the prorated number of vacation leave days earned by employees during the fiscal year in which their fifth (5th), tenth (10th) or twenty-fifth (25th) year employment anniversary date occurs.

-If anniversary date occurs during the month of: # of additional days earned
+of additional days earned

-July 5
+5

-August 4
+4

-September 4
+4

-October 3
+3

-November 3
+3

-December 2
+2

-January 2
+2

-February 2
+2

-March 1
+1

 April 1

 May 0

 June 0